bhaswata08/bhaswata08.github.io/_posts/2025-12-02-Categorical_classification_of_optimizers.md

 ---
 layout: post
-title: A Study Guide: Categorizing Deep Learning Optimizers by Modification Type
+title: Categorizing Deep Learning Optimizers by Modification Type
 date: 2025-12-02 16:21
 description: This metapost classifies popular optimizers based on their core modifications—Momentum, Adaptive Learning Rates, or a Hybrid approach—serving as a Table of Contents for a structured deep dive.
 tags: Optimizers